 * AndYouThoughtItWouldFail: CBS initially responded to Lucille Ball's insistence that Desi Arnaz play the husband in her TV show by saying they weren't sure if audiences could believe that a celebrity like Lucy was married to an obscure Cuban bandleader.
 In response, Lucy and Desi gave a vaudeville tour across the country.
 The tour became a success, proving to the networks that a TV show of the duo would be huge.

 * BrokenBase: CBS aired colorized versions of the ChristmasEpisode and "Lucy's Italian Movie" in December 2013.
 This didn't mark the first attempt to colorize ''I Love Lucy'', but it did prove divisive among viewers: Some liked the fact that the picture looked more natural than that of an early-'90s colorized print of the Christmas episode, and felt the color added to the humor.
 Others disliked the fact that the picture still looked less natural than the original monochromatic versions, and couldn't stand the mere thought of altering the picture in so drastic a fashion.
-In any case, the ratings proved high enough for CBS to make an annual tradition - and later, ''bi''-annual tradition - out of colorizing ''I Love Lucy'' episodes, and eventually apply similar updates to other black-and-white sitcoms in their library.
+In any case, the ratings proved high enough for CBS to make an annual tradition -- and later, ''bi''-annual tradition -- out of colorizing ''I Love Lucy'' episodes, and eventually apply similar updates to other black-and-white sitcoms in their library.

 * FunnyAneurysmMoment: Any episode that involves a joke about philandering, or Lucy and Ricky's marriage being in trouble, [[MistakenForCheating or both]].